xTool S1 Review, Video, and Projects

 Use the packaging straps to move the machine safely.

 Speaking of the craft room: I put the S1 on a 55 inch elevating table, right next to my xTool M1.
-I use the air purifier for both machines, so sharing a table seemed a good idea.
+I use the air purifier for both machines only for the M1 now, so sharing a table seemed a good idea.
+Update: I purchased the inline duct fan for the S1, as I felt it needed something a bit more powerful than the built-in or purifier.

 Horizontal close up image of the xTool S1 and the xTool M1 on a variable height desk in a craft room.